 Math Department Scholarships

-To apply for the scholarship, you will need to download the Scholarship Application (pdf) or pick one up from the Math Office (MH 308).
+To apply for the scholarship, you will need to download the application (linked above!) or pick one up from the Math Office (MH 308).
 The one form will automatically apply to all scholarships.
 Applications are typically due in early April.
 Together with the filled out form you will need to submit a short one page essay about your academic and career goal plans, your (unofficial) SJSU transcripts and the names of three faculty members that are willing to provide letters of recommendations for you.
 It would be a good idea to contact these professors ahead of time, to ask if they are willing to write you a letter.
-To receive a scholarship you should have a GPA of at least 3.5 in your major - your major must be Mathematics to receive a Mathematics Department Scholarship.
 You must have taken at least one upper division or graduate course in the Mathematics Department and you must be enrolled at SJSU in the semester preceding the awards.
 Following the line, we list specific scholarships that you can apply for.

 Professor Byrd was a distinguished applied mathematician and faculty member in the Department of Mathematics for 30 years.
 He is best remembered for his knowledge of applied mathematics, his ability to learn independently, his love for solving monthly problems, his readiness and willingness to transmit his knowledge to students and colleagues, and his capacity to fight for social justice.
-His former student, Kent Okasaki was the prime instigator in establishing the scholarship in honor of his thesis advisor using his HP stock options to endow the scholarship.
+His former student, Kent Okasaki, was the prime instigator in establishing the scholarship in honor of his thesis advisor using his HP stock options to endow the scholarship.
 Professor Byrd's family and colleagues have also contributed to the establishment of this annual award in his memory.
 This award was first awarded in 1994.